Felixphone/parsec/README.md

 This progect is intended to be a game engine (written as mutch from scratch as possible) for a space themed exploration game.

 I decided to split the engine up into different threads to help improve overhead.
+This is important as in the future I want to upscale it, and create a separate, native graphics engine which will interface with the main engine via the JNI.

 There are 3 main threads:
 - the ENGINE_CORE_THREAD: handles the engine stuff